GravityPDF/gravity-forms-pdf-extended/readme.txt

 = 6.12.3 =
 * Bug: Resolve PHP error when a license has not been activated for a Gravity PDF extension
+* Bug: Resolve PHP error when all plugin dependencies are not met
 * Housekeeping: Open canonical plugin upgrade link in new window

 = 6.12.2 =